 FIRED UP addresses the ethical considerations of collecting and integrating network data for HIV/STI and drug abuse research among women.
 It aims to evaluate privacy concerns, assess women’s perspectives on data handling by researchers, and examine the impact of sociopolitical climates on their participation in research.
 The findings will guide ethical research practices and enhance women’s trust and involvement in HIV/STI and drug abuse research efforts.

-Sexual Health Education Empowerment and Knowledge
+Sexual Health Education, Empowerment, and Knowledge

 (SHEEK)